If you have concerns about a doctor, your options depend on the nature of the problem:

 If you disagree with the College’s decision on your complaint, you can apply for a review of the decision.
 You apply to the Health Professions Review Board.
 You have to deliver your application to the Board within 30 days of when you receive the College’s decision letter.
 If you apply after 30 days, you must also apply for an extension to file your application, explaining why you missed the deadline.
 You can contact the Review Board by calling toll-free 1-888-953-4986 or visiting their website.

 Yes.
 The College of Physicians and Surgeons prefers a complaint to come from the patient or someone directly involved with the patient’s concern.
 But a complaint can also be made by a “representative” of the patient.
 There is a form that must be submitted with the complaint, authorizing the representative.
 The patient or their legal representative (for example, a parent or an executor named in a will) must sign the authorization form.

 The College of Physicians and Surgeons of BC only reviews complaints about doctors in BC.
 There are more than 20 regulated health care professions in BC.
 For complaints about other health care providers, contact the regulatory body for that profession.
 Registered nurses, psychologists, chiropractors, therapists and other health care professions each have their own process for receiving complaints if standards are not met.
 The BC Health Regulators website links to the regulatory body for each type of provider.

 If your concern relates to medical care received at a hospital or from a health authority, first you can complain to the place that provided the care — for example, the hospital.
 That body will then follow its own complaints process.

 If that does not solve the problem, you can file a complaint with the Patient Care Quality Office of the health authority.
 Each health authority in British Columbia has such an office.

-If you disagree with the decision by that office, you can ask the Patient Care Quality Review Board to review it.
+If you disagree with the decision by that office, you can ask for a review to be conducted by the Patient Care Quality Review Board.
 Each health authority has such a board.
 For more information, call 1-866-952-2448.